Helsinki

+Helsinki has hosted the 1952 Summer Olympics, the first CSCE/OSCE Summit in 1975, the first World Athletics Championships in 1983, the 52nd Eurovision Song Contest in 2007 and it was the 2012 World Design Capital.
+The city is recognized as a "Design City" in 2014 by UNESCO's Creative Cities Network.

-Helsinki has one of the world's highest standards of urban living.
-In 2011, the British magazine Monocle ranked Helsinki the world's most liveable city in its liveable cities index.
-In the Economist Intelligence Unit's 2016 liveability survey, Helsinki was ranked ninth among 140 cities.
-In July 2021, the American magazine Time ranked Helsinki one of the greatest places in the world in 2021 as a city that "can grow into a sprouting cultural nest in the future," and which has already been known in the world as an environmental pioneer.
-An international Cities of Choice survey conducted in 2021 by the consulting firm Boston Consulting Group and the BCG Henderson Institute raised Helsinki the third best city in the world to live, with London and New York City ranking the first and the second.
-Also, together with Rovaniemi in the Lapland region, Helsinki is one of Finland's most significant tourist cities in terms of foreign tourism.
-Due to the large number of sea passengers per year, Helsinki is classed as a Large-Port City.
+Helsinki has one of the highest standards of urban living in the world.
+In 2011, the British magazine Monocle ranked Helsinki as the world's most liveable city in its livable cities index.
+In the Economist Intelligence Unit's 2016 livability survey, Helsinki ranked ninth out of 140 cities.
+In July 2021, the American magazine Time named Helsinki one of the world's greatest places, a city that "can grow into a burgeoning cultural nest in the future" and is already known as an environmental pioneer.
+In an international Cities of Choice survey conducted in 2021 by the Boston Consulting Group and the BCG Henderson Institute, Helsinki was ranked the third-best city in the world to live in, with London and New York City coming in first and second.
+In the Condé Nast Traveler magazine's 2023 Readers' Choice Awards, Helsinki was ranked the 4th-friendliest city in Europe.
+Helsinki, along with Rovaniemi in Lapland, is also one of Finland's most important tourist cities.
+Due to the large number of sea passengers, Helsinki is classified as a major port city, and in 2017 it was rated the world's busiest passenger port.

 Etymology

-According to a theory presented in the 1630s, at the time of Swedish colonisation of coastal areas of Finland, colonists from Hälsingland in central Sweden had arrived at what is now known as the Vantaa River and called it Helsingå ('Helsinge River'), which gave rise to the names of Helsinge village and church in the 1300s.
-This theory is questionable, because dialect research suggests that the settlers arrived from Uppland and nearby areas.
-Others have proposed the name as having been derived from the Swedish word helsing, an archaic form of the word hals ('neck'), referring to the narrowest part of a river, the rapids.
-Other Scandinavian cities at similar geographic locations were given similar names at the time, e.g. Helsingør in Denmark and Helsingborg in Sweden.
+The origin of the name is uncertain.
+According to a theory put forward in the 1630s, at the time of Swedish colonisation of the Finnish coast, colonists from Hälsingland in central Sweden arrived at what is now the Vantaa River and called it Helsingå ('Helsinge River'), giving rise to the names of the village and church of Helsinge in the 1300s.
+This theory is questionable, as dialect research suggests that the settlers came from Uppland and the surrounding areas.
+Others have suggested that the name derives from the Swedish word helsing, an archaic form of the word hals ('neck'), which refers to the narrowest part of a river, the rapids.
+Other Scandinavian towns in similar geographical locations were given similar names at the time, such as Helsingør in Denmark and Helsingborg in Sweden.